 A startup with a novel approach to treating optic neuropathies

-The startup Neurophoenix harnesses the research carried out by the Viral Neuro-Immunology laboratory led by Dr. Monique Lafon at the Institut Pasteur and supported by the Institut Carnot Pasteur Microbes et Santé.
-The aim of the company is to develop a drug candidate to treat optic neuropathies which, like glaucoma, are highly debilitating conditions affecting some 80 million people worldwide.
+harnesses the research carried out by the Viral Neuro-Immunology laboratory led by Dr. Monique Lafon at the Institut Pasteur and supported by Institut Carnot Pasteur Microbes & Santé.
+The aim of the company is to develop a drug candidate to treat optic neuropathies such as glaucoma, which are highly debilitating conditions affecting some 80 million people worldwide.